praveek/launch.en/help/release-notes/current.md

 ### Updates

-* From the library edit dialog, labels were added to resource revisions to make it easier for a user to determine what resources are "Live" in production and which are yet to be published.
+* Revisions now have tags that show which ones are Latest, Published, and Live.
+These show up anywhere you look at revisions, but will be most noticeable in the Library Edit view and the revision selection dropdown in Compare View.
+But you'll also find it on the resource edit views and a few other places.
+This will make it much easier to pick the correct revision.
-* When viewing a resource on the library edit dialog, such as rules or data elements, a button has been added allowing the user to compare revisions of the resource.
+* You can now initiate a resource comparison from the Library Edit page.

 ## October 16th, 2020